FRequently asked questions

 To fly for the airlines, corporate, or other large-aircraft operators, you will need your Multi-engine Airline Transport License.
 For this you will first need to accrue 1500 hours of flight time.

-Flight training is a fun, educational experience and there is a lot to know!
+• Flight training is a fun, educational experience and there is a lot to know!
 Here, we’ll break down what you need to do.
-If you are a non-US citizen wanting to start flight training, please visit the TSA clearance information page first.
+If you are a non-US citizen wanting to start flight training, please visit the Foreign Students information page first.

 To start Part 61 flight training, you can either begin with ground school, flight training, or both simultaneously.
 Please visit the Private Pilot Course page to view the training outline.
 In order to take the final test to earn your license, you’ll need to complete more than just flight training.